Kirk Franklin Presents 1NC

-Kirk Franklin Presents 1NC is a studio album by Kirk Franklin with the One Nation Crew.
+Kirk Franklin Presents 1NC is an album by Kirk Franklin with the One Nation Crew.
 It was released on August 15, 2000.
-It is the first to be released after the retirement of The Family.
+It is the first to be released after the retirement of the Family.

 Synopsis

-Kirk Franklin Presents 1NC is the 6th album released by Kirk Franklin.
+Kirk Franklin Presents 1NC is the sixth album released by Kirk Franklin.
 This is also the first album by Franklin on B-Rite Records, and his first (and only) album released in collaboration with 1NC.
 The U.S. release occurred on August 15, 2000.